-Help me develop the messaging for the email campaign designed to drive sales traffic to the website
+- Help Sabine develop the messaging for the email campaign designed to drive sales traffic to the website

 We agreed the questions within just a couple of days.
-Then I set up a Typeform and invitation email to collect the responses.
+Then Sabine set up a Typeform and invitation email to collect the responses.

-Next, I drafted the email invitation.
-My client was famous for their witty, provocative voice and tone.
+Next, she drafted the email invitation.
+Our client was famous for their witty, provocative voice and tone.
 Emails tended to have evocative subject lines, but at around 21%, open rates were average.
-To get as much insight as possible, I needed to dramatically increase open and click through rates.
+To get as much insight as possible, Sabine needed to dramatically increase open and click through rates.

-Because this email was so different from the (irregular) ones that had gone before, I chose a clear summary of the incentive:
+Because this email was so different from the (irregular) ones that had gone before, she chose a clear summary of the incentive:

 “Take my 5-minute survey, get gorgeous knickers for Valentine’s day”

 We also started the survey off with a rating question right there in the email — which was going to give us more engagement (people love interactive content):

 Worse than a toothache — Kinda OK — Loooove it